Higher Education Student Statistics: UK, 2017/18 - Qualifications achieved

 How many qualifiers from HE are there?

 The total number of qualifications achieved in 2017/18 was 777,005.
 This was an increase of 3% in the number of qualifications achieved in comparison to 2016/17, largely attributed to the increase at masters taught level.
-This follows the increased uptake of students onto masters taught courses in 2016/17 following the introduction of postgraduate loans.
+This follows the increase in Non-EU students studying in the UK.
 The number of first degree qualifications awarded also increased, but there were fewer other undergraduate qualifications awarded.
 In the context of the European Union, tertiary education statistics published by Eurostat in December 2018 reported the UK to have the second largest number of qualifiers in 2016, behind France.

 A qualifier is a student who gained a qualification during the academic year in question.
 This is useful for restricting data to a cohort of graduates.
 See the qualifications obtained population definitions for more detail.